 Michael’s experience is not unique.
 Guide dogs help thousands of blind people, young and old, venture into the world with confidence.
 These trusted companions perform an important job while also contributing to the owner’s overall wellness by relieving depression, stress, and anxiety.

-Vinit Mahajan M.D., Ph.D., associate professor and vice chair of ophthalmology research at Stanford University, was inspired by Michael from the very first time he treated him in his clinic over five years ago.
+Vinit Mahajan M.D., Ph.D., professor and vice chair of ophthalmology research at Stanford University, was inspired by Michael from the very first time he treated him in his clinic over five years ago.

 Mahajan said, “Being a triathlete and owner of Colorado Multisport attests to the fact that Michael has successfully adapted to living with limited vision.
 His story of perseverance and adaptability helps motivate other patients who are trying to live their best lives under very difficult and challenging circumstances.”